Burgess Meredith as Ernie Pyle

 Lieutenant: “Come to think of it, y’know, my old man reads your column.
 He thinks it’s great.”

 Pulitzer-winner Pyle’s name was familiar to radio listeners as well as newspaper readers.
 For example, “Green Hornet” fans in May 1944 heard a PSA of Pyle’s account of a serviceman calling “V-mail” from home “a five-minute furlough.”
 Pyle’s stories were told to radio listeners in broadcast adaptations of his writing before his death and testimonials afterward.

 Here’s a sample: “Here is Your War,” a 1944 Cavalcade of America episode that featured James Gleason as Pyle, often called America’s best-loved war correspondent because of his attention to the life of that average soldier, “G.I.
 Joe.”

-My UNC grad school classmate Brad Hamm, now dean of the IU School of Journalism, has put it well:
+My UNC grad school classmate Brad Hamm, while dean of the IU School of Journalism, put it well:

 “Anyone who covers tragedy or war needs to see how Pyle personalized the stories he was covering.
 These were people caught up in larger events and he showed how valiant they were and also of the basic frustrations they had.
 He was not doing hero worshipping, he was doing a celebration of the average soldiers, some of whom were heroes and others who were just heroic in being there.”

 In 1943 the NBC series “Words at War” also did a “Here is Your War” episode, but it was less a dramatization than a dramatic reading from Pyle’s book.

 Other sources of information about Pyle, his legacy, and the film he inspired: